swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 #### Constraints on nonescapable parameters

-A value of nonescapable type received as an parameter is subject to the same constraints as any other local variable.
+A value of nonescapable type received as a parameter is subject to the same constraints as any other local variable.
 In particular, a nonescapable `consuming` parameter (and all direct copies thereof) must actually be destroyed during the execution of the function.
 This is in contrast to an _escapable_ `consuming` parameter which can be disposed of by being returned or stored to an instance property or global variable.